ymath-io/ymath.io/content/courses/floating-point/index.md.md

 So we can represent numbers between $0$ and $256$ to an accuracy of $\frac{1}{16277216}$.
 This system is called a *fixed-point* number system.

-But what if we wanted to represent even smaller or larger positive numbers?
-Like $10^{-10}$, or $10^{10}$?
+But what if we wanted to represent even smaller and larger positive numbers?
+On the order of $10^{-10}$ and $10^{10}$?
 We'd need a different denominator or a larger integer type.
-It becomes impractical fast; an analogous $64$-bit system would not be able to store both $10^{10}$ and $10^{-10}$.
+It becomes impractical fast; an analogous $64$-bit system would not be able to store such a range.
 And the larger the size, the more inefficient to compute.

-The ans
+The problem is that increasing accuracy

 [^1]: Unsigned integers store positive values only

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY0Nzg0NjgwNSwtMzA4MTg3MTY1LDY4Nj
-Y5NTE5NF19
+eyJoaXN0b3J5IjpbNTM2NzQ3NjkxLC0zMDgxODcxNjUsNjg2Nj
+k1MTk0XX0=
 -->